-We applied the RSM to a data of fraction addition problems, and got a tree structure of Knowledge State.
+We applied the RSM to data from fraction addition problems, and got a tree structure for the Knowledge State.
 We related RSM that derives the Knowledge State from an incidence matrix Q, to the Feed-Forward NNM.
-For that, we designed the network of the three-layer structure in which items were assigned to the input layer and Attributes were to the output layer.
+For that, we designed the network of a three-layer structure in which items were assigned to the input layer and Attributes to the output layer.
 The Knowledge States in the RSM were considered to correspond to the middle layers of NNM.
-We applied several numerical examples to the both methods, and found close similarities in their results although they were not identical.
+We applied several numerical examples to both methods, and found close similarities in their results, although they were not identical.